 However, it's not wise to just sit around your parent's house for that gap year bemoaning your present situation.
 Make it a productive experience.
 There are many programs that offer students opportunities to make their gap year meaningful.
 You could go abroad and work on conservation projects or stay at home and intern with local businesses.
 The important thing is that, if you have to walk away from school for a while, you have something to show at the end of that year.
 If you don't, it can make reapplying to college that much harder the next year.
 Admissions departments don't mind gap years; however, if you have nothing to show for it, they may have concerns when reviewing your application.

 Not getting into your dream school is a huge disappointment.
 If you're feeling down on yourself, that's completely understandable.
 However, don't wallow too long.
 You have plenty of accomplishments in your life to be proud of!
 So once you have mourned for a bit, rethink your plans.
 Perhaps you can reapply to your dream school after taking some courses at another college or even taking a gap year.
 Another viable option is revisiting your second choice and embracing the opportunities it offers.
 In any case, it may be time to find a new path or perhaps even a new dream school.

 Want to get a head start while pondering your college options?
-Try Study.com's college accelerator!
+Check out Study.com's College Accelerator!